|

 Assignments must be on a line by themselves.
 Once a

-assigned, it can be used anywhere in a program line.
+variable has been assigned, it can be used anywhere in a

 $output1 = 0xFFFFFF